 For the first few months, you’ll be working out the kinks.
 Which envelope do you use for your yoga classes?
 How do you keep your change separate when spending in multiple categories?

 As long as you’re consistent (and using only the cash in your envelopes!) you can set your own rules.

 Tip: Remove your credit card and debit cards from your wallet entirely, if it helps you avoid the temptation to overspend.

-Avoid potential pitfalls
+How to avoid potential pitfalls

-The envelope system works best when you have already set aside a resiliency fund for unforeseen expenses like new tires, burst pipes, or a trip to the emergency vet.
-Having at least $1,000 set aside in your bank account can prevent this kind of expense from turning into a huge budgeting roadblock.
+The cash envelope system works best when you have already set aside an emergency fund for unforeseen expenses.
+These unforeseen expenses should include things like new tires, emergency plumbing, or a trip to the emergency vet.
+They should not be used just because you spent too much cash from your cash envelope.

 What if you’re trying to budget with a spouse or other family members?
 While that does make things a bit trickier, it’s totally doable.
 You just need to agree on the ground rules, and communicate, communicate, communicate.

 Better yet, your partner might have some ideas on ways to address the need cheaply.
 After all, two heads are better than one.